- Our School

 at Landmark High School

-Residential students move-in on Sunday, July 6, 2025.
+Boarding students move-in on Monday, July 6, 2026.

 We hope your student is looking forward to Landmark's Summer Program.
 This page is a one-stop resource for important details about the program as well as contact information.